CGCL-codes/XGCN_library/docs/source/user_guide/train_eval.rst

 1. Configuration Format
 -----------------------------

-GNN_ZOO supports parsing model configurations from command line arguments and ``.yaml`` files.
+XGCN supports parsing model configurations from command line arguments and ``.yaml`` files.
 Directory ``scripts/`` provides examples of ``.sh`` shell scripts to run all the models.

 If you want to use a ``.yaml`` configuration file, specify the path